MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 For the process mining tutorial, download the sample event log CSV file: [ProcessMiningSampleData.csv](https://go.microsoft.com/fwlink/?linkid=2174463).
 For the task mining tutorial, go to [Tutorial: Get started with task mining](task-mining-tutorial.md).

+The sample data in this tutorial is for illustration only and is fictitious.
+No real association is intended or inferred.

 > [!IMPORTANT]
 > - This is a preview feature.
 >